Endava/cats/docs/commands-and-arguments/arguments.md

 - `--[no-]-color` If true enables ANSI codes and coloured console output.
 Default: true
 - `--onlyLog=star,note` A list of log levels to include; allows more granular control of the log levels
 - `--userAgent=USER_AGENT` The user agent to be set in the User-Agent HTTP header.
 Default: cats/version
-- `--verbosity=DEETAILED|SUMMARY`  Sets the verbosity of the console logging.
+- `--verbosity=DETAILED|SUMMARY`  Sets the verbosity of the console logging.
 If set to summary CATS will only output a simple progress screen per path.
 Default: `SUMMARY`
 - `--oneOfSelection "field1=value1"`, `--anyOfSelection` A `name=value` list of discriminator names and values that can be use to filter request payloads when objects use oneOf or anyOf definitions which result in multiple payloads for a single endpoint and http method
 - `--randomHeadersNumber=NUMBER` The number of random headers that will be sent by the `LargeNumberOfRandomAlphanumericHeadersFuzzer` and `LargeNumberOfRandomHeadersFuzzer`.
 Default: `10000`
 - `--skipFieldTypes=string,integer,etc.` A comma separated list of OpenAPI data types to skip.
 It only supports standard types: https://swagger.io/docs/specification/data-models/data-types